 The specific symptoms and their severity can vary greatly from one person to another.
 Some individuals with reactive arthritis may only develop mild arthritis without eye or urinary tract involvement.
 Other individuals may develop a severe case of reactive arthritis that can dramatically limit daily activity.
 Symptoms usually last anywhere from 3 to 12 months and may come and go.
-In approximately 30-50 percent cases, symptoms may return later or become a chronic (greater than 6 month) long-term problem.
+In approximately 30-50 percent of patients, symptoms may return later or become a chronic (greater than 6 month) long-term problem.
 It is important to note that affected individuals may not have all of the symptoms discussed below.
 Affected individuals should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 The symptoms of reactive arthritis may come and go over a period of time ranging from several weeks to several months.
-Symptoms usually develop one to four weeks after a gastrointestinal or genitourinary infection.
+Symptoms usually develop one to six weeks after a gastrointestinal or genitourinary infection.
 Inflammation of the joints, urinary tract and eyes are the most common findings.
 Additional symptoms may also develop.

 Arthritis can occur before or at the same time as eye and urinary symptoms or after they have subsided.
 Arthritis usually affects the joints of the lower legs causing pain, redness and swelling in the knees, ankles and feet.
 Other joints such as the wrists, elbows, and fingers are affected less frequently.
 Onset is usually rapid with two to four joints becoming involved within a few days.
 Heel pain is also common.
-Heel pain is caused by enthesitis, a condition characterized by inflammation at the spot where skeletal muscle attaches to bone.
+Heel pain is caused by enthesitis, a condition characterized by inflammation at the spot where the tendon attaches to bone.
 In some cases, the toes and/or fingers may become inflamed and swollen (dactylitis) so that they appear large and stubby.
 Pain in the lower back or buttocks may also occur.

 Urinary tract involvement in reactive arthritis may not cause any symptoms (asymptomatic).
 In other cases, urinary tract inflammation may be the first symptom to develop, especially in men.
 Urinary tract symptoms are often absent in women.
 In some men, urinary tract inflammation can cause pain or a burning sensation when urinating, increased frequency of urination, or fluid discharge when urinating.
 In severe cases, inflammation of the prostate gland (prostatitis) may occur.
 In spite of these symptoms, the urine culture will typically be negative.